adster93/hobbymining/pages/miners/antminer-s7.md

 summary: The Bitmain Antminer S7 is Bitmain Tech's latest version of its Antminer series of Bitcoin miners.
 img: /img/miners/s7.jpg
 tags: [efficient, antminer]
+desc: The most in depth review of the Bitmain Antminer S7.
+Learn about its pros, cons, profitability, and more!
 ---

 ## Power Supply